dapr/test-infra/README.md

 FeedGenerator -->> MessageAnalyzer : publish a SocialMediaMessage async using pubsub MessageAnalyzer -->> HashTagCounter: invoke a binding publish message to a StorageQueue HashTagCounter ->> HashTagActor: increase counter in message's hashtag's actor

+Snapshot -->> HashTagActor: get counts from actor
 ```

+TODO what about Pubsub Workflow ? who is publishing to it?
+And validation workflow?